areynold/accessibility-for-project-managers/PITCHME.md

 * All electronic products produced or procured for the U of I subject to section 508.
     * Must be accessible to persons with disabilities
     * Alternate arrangements must be made when content cannot be made accessible

+---

+### Campus Legal Requirements

 * Practically speaking, university products should be written to WCAG 2.0 AA

+---

+### Campus Legal (contd)

 * Section 508 will mandate WCAG 2.0 Level AA as of January, 2018
 * IT Accessibility policy will require WCAG 2.0 Level AA for web technologies as of Fall 2017
 * OBFS requires WCAG 2.0 Level AA for purchase of web services and technologies
 * Illinois Information Technology Accessibility Act will likely be refreshed to mandate WCAG 2.0 Level AA as well

 ---